github-education-resources/classroom/docs/import-roster-from-lms.md

 ensure you've configured GitHub to retrieve course membersip infromation from your learning management system.
-You may be able to change the privacy settings for GitHub Classroom within your Learning Management System by inspecting the configuration settings as specified in [connect GitHub Classroom to you learning management system](/help/connect-to-lms).
+You may be able to change the privacy settings for GitHub Classroom within your Learning Management System by inspecting the settings you configured when [connecting GitHub Classroom to you learning management system](/help/connect-to-lms).